leeton1412/bronament/README.md

 Used to look for any potential problems.
 - Problems.
-    - Gallery did not contain any alt tags.
-This has been changed.
-    - Event page contained h3 tag after a label tag and is not allowed.
-This has been changed.
+    - Various syntax errors.
+All fixed

 # [Am I Responsive?](http://ami.responsivedesign.is/)

 This website was used to check the layout on various screen sizes.
 - Problems
-    - Gallery footer doesnt stick to page on screen size 768 x 1024.
+    - inde.html text doesnt fit to page on screen size 768 x 1024.
         - This problem has been fixed.

 ### Deployment